McMcGrey/lab-agile-planing/README.md

 # lab-agile-planing
-This repo contains the lab for agil planing
+This repo contains the lab for agil planing course on Coursera